Skip to main content

 Author: Jonathan Rae, Susan Wright

 There are now approaching 1,000 beavers living wild in the rivers and streams of Britain, following its disappearance 400 years ago.
-They were introduced officially to Knapdale in Argyll and unofficially into Perthshire and Devon, where they now enjoy legal status and burgeoning populations.
+They were introduced to Knapdale in Argyll, Perthshire and Devon, where they now enjoy legal status and burgeoning populations.
 More have been granted licences to return across England into large fenced enclosures, and the number is growing.
 It’s a remarkable species reintroduction story, and one that continually excites the public.

 Reintroductions generally excite and inspire.
 They’re a part of the rewilding story everyone wants to know more about especially when there’s talk of bringing back our missing predators.
 Bringing back species is a key part of restoring natural processes and helping ecosystems function.